davidmoten/rxjava-extras/README.md

 * `DataSerializers.byteArray()`
 * `DataSerializers.javaIO()` - uses standard java serialization (`ObjectOutputStream` and such)

-For example you can buffer array lists of integers to a file like so:
+Using default java serialization you can buffer array lists of integers to a file like so:

 ```java
 Observable.just(1, 2, 3, 4)